olinyoder2534/Wine/Modeling.md

 | High | 0.928 |

-The random forest performs better in all metric compared to the logistic regression model.
+The random forest performs better in all metrics compared to the logistic regression model.
 Like all previous models, the classification random forest values  _Alcohol_  highly in predicting  _Quality_ .

  ---